When it comes to rodeo fun, there’s nuttin’ like mutton.

 Additional entertainment will be provided in the form of a calf scramble, sponsored by Carrie Robinson, The Ross Team and Pembrook Reality, the One Armed Bandit John Payne, and Bobby Reid, who literally drops in on all the action.

 “Bobby (Reid) is a ‘jumper’ – he jumps out of a plane,” Andrews said.
-“He was here last year and did a fabulous job – he flies over (rodeo grounds) in a plane and jumps out with a parachute while carrying the American flag.
+“He was here last year and did a fabulous job – he flies over (rodeo grounds) in a plane and jumps out with a parachute that opens up into an American flag.
 He comes in right after the national anthem is sung – it’s a great thing to see.”

 Prior to the beginning of this year’s rodeo, there will be a steer roping event in honor of the longtime rodeo advocate and promoter, the late Clem McSpadden.